 Situated Expectancy Value Theory

-According to Eccles et al.’s (1983) SEVT, achievement-related choices in a domain are directly influenced by people’s expectations of success and their subjective task value for this domain.
+According to Eccles et al.’s (1983) SEVT, achievement-related choices in a domain are directly influenced by people’s expectations of success and their subjective task value (interest-enjoyment value, attainment value, utility value, and cost) for this domain.
 That is, students demonstrate higher achievement and are more likely to pursue an activity in the short term or long term if they expect to do well in it (e.g., expressed through their self-concept) and if they value the activity (expressed by subjective task values; see Eccles & Wigfield, 2002).
 Furthermore, SEVT includes a socialization component declaring the roles of culture and teachers in forming students’ achievement-related beliefs (Eccles et al., 1983).
-Eccles and colleagues particularly emphasized the important role of cultural background, as the development of a person’s expectation of success and subjective task value (STV) are assumed to be influenced by social and cultural processes (Allan Wigfield & Eccles, 2019, see Figure 1).
+Eccles and colleagues particularly emphasized the important role of cultural background, as the development of a person’s expectation of success and subjective task value (STV) are influenced by social and cultural processes (Allan Wigfield & Eccles, 2019, see Figure 1).
 Eccles and colleagues classified such social and cultural processes as macro level (“Cultural Milieu” box), more proximal (“Socialization” box), and micro level processes (e.g., “Interpretation of Experience,” “Affective Memory” boxes).
 They presented the model as a map of key processes and constructs at multiple levels and timeframes of functioning.

 Associations between students’ expectations of success and subjective task values and their achievement-related choices have been reported for several domains, including science.
 For example, elementary and secondary students’ science self-concepts of ability and intrinsic interest have both been shown to be positive predictors of science learning and understanding as well as sustained science engagement (for a review, see A. Wigfield et al., 2016).
 Thus, fostering science motivation through science workshops might build an important base for continued engagement and achievement in scientific topics.
 However, the majority of studies that targeted adolescent students’ motivation to learn STEM subjects included samples of European or American middle-class students (see Rosenzweig & Wigfield, 2016, for a systematic review).
 Only a few studies included race, ethnicity, or SES in the analyses to examine the impact of these covariates on the effectiveness of their intervention, and these studies also reported ambiguous findings (e.g., Harackiewicz et al., 2016; Hulleman & Harackiewicz, 2009; Star et al., 2014).
 Such ambiguous findings (i.e., that some interventions have been found to be beneficial for minority groups, whereas others have not) underline the need for further research on interventions targeting minority students and on the mechanisms that may potentially be relevant for migrant students in such interventions.